merge-lab/merge-lab.github.io/content/people.md

 /img_static/people/andrew.jpg
 Andrew Kwa poses with a peace sign
 **Andrew Kwa**<br>Undergraduate Student<br>Electrical and Computer Engineering<br><br>Andrew is a third-year Electrical and Computer Engineering student at UT Austin.
 In his free time, he is a gamer, pianist, artist and avid reader.

-/img_static/people/morris.jpg
-Headshot of Morris Lin
-**Morris Lin**<br>Undergraduate Student<br>Electrical and Computer Engineering<br><br>Morris is a 3rd-year ECE undergrad at the University of Texas at Austin, exploring his interests in embedded systems and digital signal processing.
-Outside of academics he enjoys music, hiking, video games, and marches with the Longhorn Band.

 /img_static/people/joseph.PNG
 Headshot of Joseph Romero